 Submit all available pages of each transcript, including any pages that detail your institution’s grading scale.
 If your transcripts are not in English, upload both the original transcript and a certified translation.

-Admitted candidates must provide an official copy of each transcript within 30 days after you submit your enrollment deposit.
+Admitted candidates must ensure that your academic institution(s) send official transcripts directly to Tuck within 30 days after you submit your enrollment deposit.

 If your institution issues only one official transcript, you may submit a copy validated by your school, a foreign affairs ministry, the Fulbright Commission, or a U.S. consular official.

 Tuck accepts either the GMAT (Graduate Management Admission Test) or the GRE (Graduate Record Examinations).
 Self-report both scores and percentiles in your application.
 Report all valid scores taken within the last five years.

 Submitted applications must include self-reported GMAT or GRE scores in order to be considered complete; there are no waivers.
 Applicants are not required to submit official score reports until they are admitted to Tuck.
-Once enrolled, admitted students must submit an official score report within 30 days of enrolling.
+Once enrolled, admitted students must have an official score report sent to Tuck within 30 days of enrolling.
 Test scores an applicant self-reports must be valid as of the date they apply.
 If test scores will expire prior to October 1 for Round 1 applicants, January 14 for Round 2 applicants, or April 8 for Round 3 applicants, the applicant must email us their name and applicant ID so Admissions can pull their official test score report.

 There is no minimum score required to apply or to receive admission.
 If you fall short of your desired score, you may retake the test to improve your score.
 You may take the test multiple times; we consider your highest scores.